Warrior Maid

 Critical software.
 So far the best attempt has been Ada, but that is an old language and had serious problems on day one of release.

-I would like to see Warrior Maid provide the reliability and mathematical soundness of functional programming (with distributed and parallel computing capabilities of Erlang/Elixir) combined with strong low level programming capabilies.
+I would like to see Warrior Maid provide the reliability and mathematical soundness of functional programming (with distributed and parallel computing capabilities of Erlang/Elixir using the actor-messenger approach of Plan 9 and Inferno) combined with strong low level programming capabilies.
+Special cases of logical and limited object oriented programming are also supported but isolated from the main functional programming.

-If the actor-message passing distributed system was applied between the functional programming and low level programming realms, then the two can be well isolated in different threads, core, or machines where a low level failure does not bring down the reliable functional programming code but provides the speed of low level code when needed.
+If the actor-message passing distributed system was applied between the functional programming and low level programming realms, then the two can be well isolated in different threads, cores, or machines where a low level failure does not bring down the reliable functional programming code but the program still has the speed of low level code when needed.